Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Latest updates.
-In the United States, the 4-week average of seasonally adjusted jobless claims stood at 237,500 on 20 September 2025, compared to 240,250 on 13 September.
-This constitutes a reduction of 1.14 percent.
+In the United States, the 4-week average of seasonally adjusted jobless claims were 237,500 on 20 September 2025, versus 240,250 on 13 September 2025.
+This marks a reduction of 1.14 percent.

 History.
-Here are a few simple statistics calculated on the entire sample: claims recorded a minimum of 179,000 on 17 May 1969; they reached a maximum of 5,288,250 on 18 April 2020; they averaged 361,750.
+Here are a few descriptive statistics computed on the full sample: claims registered a minimum of 179,000 on 17 May 1969; they hit a peak of 5,288,250 on 18 April 2020; they had a mean value of 361,750.

 Latest values